vuejs/apollo/README.md

 },
 ```

-Don't forget to initialize your property in your vue component:
+You can initialize the property in your vue component's `data` hook:

 ```javascript
 data () {